 The Arthritis Foundation* estimates that approximately 31 million people suffer from osteoarthritis, the wear-and-tear form of arthritis.
 Osteoarthritis is the

 Can Regenerative Therapy Provide Permanent Elbow Pain Relief Without Surgery?

 Does your elbow pain keep worsening day by day?
 Are you unable to do your routine activities?
 Luckily, you can get long-term relief from pain and come back to normalcy without any surgery, by utilising regenerative therapy.
-Before we go through the elbow injuries and their treatment, let us understand the anatomy of your elbow.
+Before we go through the elbow injuries and elbow osteoarthritis treatment in UK, let us understand the anatomy of your elbow.

 - Humerus – upper arm bone